hashicorp/consul-smi-controller/example/README.md

 Communication between the dashboard and the counting service is passed through the service mesh.
 By default all service mesh traffic is set to `Deny All`.
 When you first load the dashboard you will see that it can not connect to the counting service.
-This is because we have not yet configured the TrafficTarget which creates the consul Intentions to allow traffic between two services.
+This is because we have not yet configured the TrafficTarget which creates the Consul Intentions to allow traffic between two services.

 ```bash